TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 addresses table of each Unchained Index chunk.
 The `offset` and `count` fields represent the location and number of records in the `appearances` table to which the address table is related.

-The following commands produce and manage `ChunkAddresses`:
+The following commands produce and manage chunkaddresses:

 - [chifra chunks](/docs/chifra/admin/#chifra-chunks)

-Chunkaddresses data is made of the following data fields:
+Chunkaddresses data is made of the following fields:

 | Field   | Description                                                               | Type       |
 | ------- | ------------------------------------------------------------------------- | ---------- |